Lil' Beethoven: Background

+Recording

-As has been the case with each Sparks album since 1988's Interior Design, the album was self-produced by the duo and recorded in Russell Mael's home studio.
-Work on the album was an intensive process, as the band refrained from using drum loops and samples and built up to 75 tracks of vocals and orchestration for each song.
-Ron Mael stated they packed about "five years' worth of work into one year" and that there were "a lot of dark alleys and false starts" during the recording.
-The most crucial change was the elimination of rhythm, which the band counteracted by replacing the songs' drive with "massive, aggressive" multi-tracked vocals.
-The majority of the orchestral arrangements on Lil' Beethoven were produced with a Yamaha S80 keyboard.
+As has been the case with each Sparks album since 1988's Interior Design, Lil' Beethoven was self-produced by the duo and recorded in Russell Mael's home studio in Los Angeles.
+The Maels refrained from using drum loops and samples and built up to 75 tracks of vocals and orchestration for each song.
+Ron Mael stated they packed about "five years' worth of work into one year" and that there were "a lot of dark alleys and false starts" during the recording, which Sparks attributed to having no pre-written material prior to entering the studio.
+The most crucial change was the elimination of rhythm, replaced with "massive, aggressive" multi-tracked vocals.
+A Yamaha S80 synthesizer was used to program the orchestral arrangements on Lil' Beethoven, with Ron Mael attributing its built-in arpeggiator as a major component of the sound.